7,500+ items available from stock

 Due to the narrow half-width and high transmission in the OIII line, the filter achieves a significantly greater contrast increase than broadband filters.
 The half-width of 12nm is optimally matched to the use of typical CCD and CMOS sensors.

 Even in large cities, images taken with cooled CCD cameras are usually limited by dark current.
-Therefore, further suppression of the sky background by lower half-widths does not reveal more details in the object.
+Therefore, further suppression of the sky background by lower half-widths does not reveal any more details in the object.
 Compared to very narrow-band filters, the 12 nm filter has the advantage that you can usually find tracking stars for almost all cameras with built-in tracking sensors.

 The new MFR coating technology makes it possible to use the filter on all instruments up to an aperture ratio of f/3.